yahoojapan/k2hftfuse/usage.md

 # EXPIRE        grant the expiration date to transfer
 # TRANSLINECNT  transfer line count limit at one time(default 0)
 # TRANSTIMEUP   transfer timeup limit(default 0)
-# BYTELIMIT     muxium bytes for one data length(default 0, means no limit)
+# BYTELIMIT     maximum bytes for one data length(default 0, means no limit)
 #
 K2HFTFUSE:
     {